kyma-project/kyma/docs/01-overview/ui/ui-01-gui.md

 * Generate access tokens based on service accounts and Kubernetes RoleBindings and ClusterRoleBindings, which regulate access using Role-based access control (RBAC).
 * Have a quick look at the basic cluster condition.

-## Integration

-Kyma dashboard is a web-based UI for managing resources within Kyma or any Kubernetes cluster.
-It consists of separate micro front-end applications managed by the [Luigi framework](https://luigi-project.io/).
-Kyma dashboard has a dedicated Node.js back end, which is a proxy for a [Kubernetes API server](https://kubernetes.io/docs/concepts/overview/components/#kube-apiserver).

 ![Cluster overview](../../assets/dashboard.png)